xoedusk/plover/README.md

 # Plover Greek Dictionary
 This Plover dictionary helps you write Unicode Greek letters that are commonly used in mathematics.
-Not all letters are supported since many of them look similar to Latin letters (e.g., capital A and capital Alpha).
-The printed letters behave just like usual fingerspelling with regard to spacing via the glue `{&}` command.
+Not all Greek letters are supported since many look similar to the corresponding Latin letters, e.g., capital Latin A (A) and capital Greek Alpha (Α).

+Regarding spaces, the Greek letters sent by Plover will behave just like usual fingerspelling with Latin letters.

 There are separate **single-stroke** and **two-stroke** dictionaries; you may use one or both depending on your mood.
-Download them here and add the files to your list of Plover dictionaries.
+Download the JSON dictionaries and add them to your list of Plover dictionaries.
  * [Greek-Single-Stroke.json](./Greek-Single-Stroke.json)
  * [Greek-Two-Stroke.json](./Greek-Two-Stroke.json)